Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

-Over 4 million Germans live with atopic dermatitis – a chronic skin condition that is far more than just a cosmetic problem.
-The excruciating itching, dry, red patches of skin, and constant worry about the next flare-up characterize the daily lives of many sufferers.
+Over 4 million Germans live with neurodermatitis – a chronic skin condition that is far more than just a cosmetic problem.
+The tormenting itch, dry, reddened skin areas, and the constant worry about the next flare-up characterize the daily lives of many sufferers.

 - Over 4 million Germans are affected by neurodermatitis.

-- Atopic dermatitis is a chronic skin disease that causes more than just cosmetic problems.
+- Neurodermatitis is a chronic skin condition that causes more than just cosmetic problems.

-- The fear of the next attack affects the everyday life of many patients.
+- The worry about the next flare-up affects the daily lives of many patients.

-- There is a need for gentle skin care solutions for atopic dermatitis.
+- There is a need for gentle solutions for skin care in neurodermatitis.

 Table of Contents